kipkorirgideon/wallet-service/README.md

 - The `send_money` function calls `limits.check_daily_limit` and `execute_transfer` as two separate transactions.
 This can cause problems if two concurrent requests for the sender are made at the same time.
 Both requests can read the `already_sent` total before either transfers balance update commits.
 That means both requests can pass the check and proceed.
 Hence user's completed daily total can go over the limit.

-- For example if a user has a 10,000 limit and sends two 8,000 requests at the same time, both requests can pass the check and proceed.
-This is the thing the feature is supposed to stop.
+- For example if a user has a 10,000 limit and sends two 8,000 requests at the same time, both requests can pass the check and proceed thus 16,000 might be sent which is above the limit.
+This is the exact thing the feature is supposed to stop.

 - To fix this, you should wrap the check and the write in one DB transaction with a row lock on the user.